Marketing for Accountants in 2017: Your Guide to Success

 - Google Display

-If you create Google display ads (again, through Adwords), you create targeted ads that appear on websites around the web.
+If you create Google display ads (again, through Google Ads), you create targeted ads that appear on websites around the web.

 Google has a network of partner sites that display the ads.
 You get to create your own parameters for what kinds of sites your ads appear on.